Ellesmere Port & return

 There is a shop in Wrenbury but you may prefer to visit one of the large Supermarkets in Nantwich before arriving to collect your boat.

-Day 1 - Wave Wrenbury goodbye as you turn right out of the Marina, through the push button lift bridge and head North on the Llangollen Canal.
+Day 1 - It should be Wave Wrenbury goodbye as you turn left heading South on the Llangollen Canal.
 As you cruise through pretty countryside with delightful bridges, look out for Wrenbury Hall on the right, you may even spot a wedding in full swing!

 After nearly 2 hours cruising you will reach Baddiley locks, you may choose to moor just before the locks for the evening or if you have more time continue through.
 At Greenfield Bridge there is a footpath into Ravenmoor Village, it will take around 40 minutes to walk into the centre but those feeling energetic will be rewarded with the Farmers Arms Pub!